The Land of Promise: Plot

-As described in a film magazine, when her employer dies, leaving her penniless, Nora Marsh (Burke) decides to make her home with her brother Edward (Johnston) in Canada.
-However, she cannot get along with her sister-in-law Gertie (Alden) and she has to find a way out of the house.
-A hired man, Frank Taylor (Meighan) owns a farm of his own but a storm has destroyed his crops and forced him to work.
+As described in a film magazine, when her employer dies, leaving her penniless, Nora Marsh decides to make her home with her brother Edward in Canada.
+However, she cannot get along with her sister-in-law Gertie and she has to find a way out of the house.
+A hired man, Frank Taylor owns a farm of his own but a storm has destroyed his crops and forced him to work.
 Shortly after Nora's arrival he leaves for his farm but not before Nora hears him remarking that he intends to get a woman to be his wife and housekeeper, to which Nora decides to take a chance.
 They get married and he takes her to his house where Nora finally feels she has found a home but before long, Taylor's crops are infested and his entire harvest is destroyed.
 At the same time, Nora receives some money from England and is thinking of leaving Taylor and moving there but when she learns that he will have to be a hired man again, she decides to stay and give him the money she received so they could save his farm.